Arts Funding - Key Messages

 TAC invests in programs specifically designed to create opportunities and support leadership for young and emerging artists.

-73 grants to youth artists and youth led organizations gave over 2,500 young people the chance to participate in the arts
+Through Artreach and TAC's Community Arts Program, each year 60+ grants to youth artists and youth led organizations give over 46,500 young people the chance to participate in the arts.

 3) Develop and leverage a greater range of partnerships: